NBS Bank: Governance

 Vizenge Kumwenda serves as the chairman of the eleven-person board of directors.
-The chief executive officer is Kwanele Ngwenya, who is assisted by fifteen other senior managers in the day-to-day running of the company.
+The chief executive officer was Kwanele Ngwenya, who is assisted by fifteen other senior managers in the day-to-day running of the company.
+In April 2025, Temwani Simwaka was appointed as chief executive officer, becoming the first woman to hold the position.

 Recapitalization

 During 2015, NBS Bank fell below the minimum capital requirements for commercial banks in Malawi, under the Basel II financial guidelines.
 NBS Bank applied to the Reserve Bank of Malawi to be given time to implement a rights issue and restore compliance.
 That permission was granted, with a deadline of 30 June 2017.
 The capital call to existing shareholders was opened from 19 May 2017 and closed on 23 June 2017.
 A total of MWK:11.6 billion (approximately US$16.25 million) in new capital was raised.
 Other changes at the bank, in the same time frame, included retrenchment of some of the employees.